 Electrical hazards in commercial environments can have serious consequences, especially in facilities with high occupancy or specialized equipment.
 Understanding common safety risks highlights why routine maintenance is so important.

-Some of the most common electrical safety risks include:
+Some of the most common electrical safety risks in commercial buildings include:

 - Overloaded circuits caused by added equipment or system expansion